Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/compose/list/README.md

 - `SmallAsset`: it's a circle icon, it could be a `Drawable` resource or a external url with a `description` parameter inside.
 - `LargeAsset`: it's a custom image, it could be a `Drawable` resource or a external url with a `description` parameter inside.
 It's possible to define the
   `aspectRatio` of the image and the `contentScale` type
+- `ImageAsset`: it's a custom image, it could be a `Drawable` resource or a external url with a `description` parameter inside.
+It's possible to define the
+  `dimensions` which is of type `ImageDimensions`.

 ![image](https://user-images.githubusercontent.com/944814/143047368-3494885c-6324-4b4b-bcc0-4177525208bf.png)